 Hotel Rancho Cerro Azul this highly-rated hotel has a beautiful property, and stunning vistas.
 A double cabin starts at $89 USD/night.

 READ NEXT: Best Places To Stay In Costa Rica

 Where to Eat in La Fortuna/ Arenal Costa Rica

 Most restaurants in the area are located in the town of La Fortuna, so unless you are eating at your hotel be prepared to venture into town.
 We didn’t try every single restaurant in town during our visit, but below is a list of the restaurants we tried, enjoyed and are happy to recommend to others.

 Lava Lounge Bar & Grill – great atmosphere, good drinks, delicious local and international food.
 Try their ceviche and mango cheesecake.

 Life House Organic Restaurant – Plant base farm to fork dishes that cater to those looking for a healthier lunch/dinner option.
 Try their cucumber juice and mango pico de gallo.

-Pollo Fortuneno – budget friendly grill with the best grilled chicken and rib dishes.
+Pollo Fortuneno – budget-friendly grill with the best-grilled chicken and rib dishes.

 Kappa Sushi Fortuna – if you are tired of rice and beans, this is a great alternative.
 Delicious sushi at a very affordable price.

 We can’t stress enough the importance of travel insurance, especially in a country like Costa Rica.
-Whether you plan to explore the cities or visiting the Arenal Volcano, being protected on your travels is an irreplaceable peace of mind.
+Whether you just plan to explore the cities, do a little bit of hiking, or go extreme (think surfing, scuba diving, or ever skydiving), being protected on your travels is an irreplaceable peace of mind.
 We learned about the importance of travel insurance the hard way and now we never travel without coverage.